arjunguha/BigCodeBench-X/bigcodebench_multipl/README.md

 problems that receive input and output using standard I/O. This is intended to be an intermediate step before making BigCodeBench language agnostic.

+## Step 0: Installation and Configuration

+1. [FILL] dependencies, etc. Uv or not.

+2. You must also configure the LLM that you intend to **Before you begin, you must configure the LLM that you will use.
+By default, the scripts are setup to use OpenAI models, and you will need to set the `OPENAI_API_KEY` environment variable.
+However, it is also possible to use other models.
+Use `--help` with any script to see how to configure the model.

 ## Step 1: Transform Problems To Use Standard I/O

 1. Use a language model to modify the problems to use standard I/O.